Kalpak15/DDAS/README.md

 ## 🔒 Security

 We take security seriously.
 If you discover any security-related issues, please email security@yourdomain.com instead of using the issue tracker.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for complete details.